Pietà

+Sculpture Crucifixion of Jesus observing Virgin Mary cradling the dead body of Jesus (Salzburg work, 1470s), National Gallery of Slovenia.

-Several namesake images have merited a Pontifical decree of coronation, including the Pieta of Saint Peter's Basilica in Rome, in the Marienthal Basilica in France, the Franciscan church in Leuven, Belgium, at the Kamp-Bornhofen, Germany, and Our Lady of Charity in Cartagena, Spain.
+Several pietàs were canonically crowned, among them the Pieta of Saint Peter's Basilica in Rome, in the Marienthal Basilica in France, the Franciscan church in Leuven, Belgium, at the Kamp-Bornhofen, Germany, and Our Lady of Charity in Cartagena, Spain.

 Context and development

 The Pieta as “Our Lady of Charity” (1723) from Cartagena, Spain.
 Crowned by the Pontifical decree of Pope Pius X in 1923.

 The Pietà is one of the three common artistic representations of a sorrowful Virgin Mary, the other two being the Mater Dolorosa ("dolorous mother") and the Stabat Mater ("standing mother").
 The other two representations are most commonly found in paintings, rather than sculpture, although combined forms exist.

 The Pietà developed in Germany (where it is called Vesperbild) about 1300, reached Italy about 1400, and was especially popular in Central European Andachtsbilder.
 Many German and Polish 15th-century examples in wood greatly emphasise Christ's wounds.
 Although the subject was known in Italy, the name may have been slower to be adopted, and the Florentine diarist Luca Landucci, after describing a painting in an entry for June 1482, added "which is called by some a Pietà".

 The Pietà image of the Marienthal Basílica in France.
 Crowned by Pontifical decree of Pope Pius IX in 1859.

 The Deposition of Christ and the Lamentation or Pietà form the 13th of the Stations of the Cross, as well as one of the Seven Sorrows of the Virgin.

 Although the Pietà most often shows the Virgin Mary holding Jesus, there are other compositions, including those where God the Father participates in holding Jesus Christ.
 In Spain the Virgin often holds up one or both hands, sometimes with Christ's body slumped to the floor.